│ LGBTQ INFORMATION NETWORK │ RAINBOW OF RELEVANT

 blue attraction to males, and lavender attraction to

 both.
-The bisexual moon symbol was created to avoid the
+The bisexual moon symbol is sometimes used.

 Popular symbols used to identify transgender,